The .300 Savage

 By Chuck Hawks

-The .300 Sav. was introduced in 1921 and it quickly became one of the classic deer rifle cartridges as well as an all-around big game cartridge.
-It was designed to out perform the .30-30 Winchester and approximate the .30-06 ballistics of the time in a cartridge short enough to operate in the Savage Model 99 lever action rifle.
-Later, in the 1950's, the .300 Savage became the basis for experiments by the US Army that resulted in the development of the .308 Winchester cartridge.
+The .300 Savage was introduced in 1921 and it quickly became one of the classic deer rifle cartridges, as well as an all-around big game cartridge.
+It was designed to out perform the .30-30 Winchester and approximate the .30-06 ballistics of the time (150 grain bullet at 2700 fps) in a cartridge short enough to operate in the Savage Model 99 lever action rifle.
+Later, in the 1950's, the .300 Savage became the basis for experiments by the US Army that resulted in the development of the (T-65) .308 Winchester cartridge.

 With the demise of the Savage Model 99 rifle the .300 has become an orphan.
-But it is still a good cartridge.
+However, it is still a good cartridge.
+The Hornady Superformance load makes it the approximate equal of the .308 Win.
+(150 grain SST at 2740 fps)

 The .300 Savage case is quite modern in appearance.
 It is designed for short actions, has a sharp 30 degree shoulder angle and a short neck to maximize powder capacity.